sylhare/Type-on-Strap/_posts/2022-07-20-leaflet-fog-of-war.md

 Here you can see it in action: <a href="https://www.agalera.eu/leaflet-fogofwar/" target="_blank" rel="noopener">https://www.agalera.eu/leaflet-fogofwar/</a>

-But wait ... that's not all, I need a way to draw the areas I visisted.
-That's covered in the next article: <a href="/leaflet-draw-polygon-markers/">Draw a polygon from markers in leaflet</a>
+But wait ... that's not all, I want the fulfill the following requirements:
+- I need a way to draw the areas I visisted, covered in the article: <a href="/leaflet-draw-polygon-markers/">Draw a polygon from markers in leaflet</a>
+- Load a GPX and display it in the map, covered in the article: <a href="/leaflet-draw-polygon-markers/">Load and display GPX in leaflet</a>
+- I don't want to spent any money in this, so the storage will be browser based.
+This is covered in the article: <a href="/browser-storage">Browser storage</a>